-There is a high risk of significant prudentia impact on the investment firm considering the leve of inherent risk and the management and controls. risk exposure implies high risk.
+4 There is a high risk of significant prudential impact on the investment firm considering the level of inherent risk and the management and controls. • The nature and composition of risk exposure implies high risk.
 Exposure to complex products and transactions is high.
-The level of concentration risk is high. management and control functions.
-Measurement, monitoring and reporting systems are not sufficient or consistent enough, some risks are not properly monitored or reported. --- -- --
+The level of concentration risk is high.
+The level of risk related to processes and systems is high. • management and control functions.
+Measurement, monitoring and reporting systems are not sufficient or consistent enough, some risks are not properly monitored or reported. --- --- --- --- --- --